 - Select your custom 3D view from the popup window.

 Materials and Textures

-Prospect currently supports the diffuse color, diffuse texture, and tint of Autodesk Materials.
+Prospect currently supports the diffuse color, diffuse texture, image fade, transparency, and tint of Autodesk Materials, as well as physically based materials introduced with Revit 2019**.
 To see an accurate preview of how your materials will appear in IrisVR, open up the Revit Material Browser and navigate to the "Appearance" tab.